AnirudhG07/cheatshh/README.md

 # cheatshh ![Static Badge](https://img.shields.io/badge/version-1.0.5-blue)

-Cheatshh is an interactive CLI meant for managing command line cheatshheets, written in shell script.
-Now you don't have to remember CLI commands and just refer your cheatshhet.
+Cheatshh is an interactive CLI meant for managing command line cheatsheets, written in shell script.
+Now you don't have to remember CLI commands and just refer your cheatsheet.
 You can group commands and view their TLDR and MAN pages along with a custom description for the command.

 # Preview/Screenshots